JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 /opt/jans/jans-cli/config-cli.py --operation-id get-agama-prj
 ```

 The output will display the total number of Agama projects that are enabled and
 their list.
-You can get modified list using supported parameters.
+You can get a modified list using supported parameters.

 ```json title="Sample Output" linenums="1"
 {